pixel-ports/docs-hub/docs/index.md

 ## Main concepts

+The PIXEL architecture is divided into several building blocks to cover a wide range of needs for small, medium and large ports.
+The approach is data-centric so that multiple stakeholders and applications can homogeneously access to the data and provide added value services on top of them.

 ![PIXEL High-Level Modules](img/PIXEL_global_architecture.jpg)

 ## Data Models

-The PIXEL Data Models are based on FIWARE data models <short description from the doc>
+The PIXEL Data Models are based on FIWARE data models
    - Check [FIWARE Data Models](https://fiware-datamodels.readthedocs.io/en/latest/)
    - Check [methodology latest documentation](https://inter-iot.readthedocs.io/projects/intermeth/en/latest/)